dimitri-yatsenko/Database-Systems-for-Data-Science/Assign5.md

 ### Problem 4:

 Show the list of orders made by each customer in descending order date.
 Hint: you might need to order by more than one column.
+You do not need to include the customers' names -- the customer ID will suffice.

 ### Problem 5: